dj-nitehawk/MongoDB.Entities/Documentation/wiki/DB-Instances-Audit-Fields.md

 }
 ```
 > [!NOTE]
-> please refer to the [transactions page](Transactions.md) for a detailed explanation on how transactions work.
+> please refer to the [transactions page](Transactions.md) for a detailed explanation of how transactions work.